Can You Sue If You Were Hit By A Car While Jaywalking?

 Is Jaywalking Illegal?

-Yes, jaywalking is illegal.
+Yes, jaywalking is illegal, but it is now decriminalized in California.
 Jaywalking fines generally hover around the $200 mark, and your driving record will be untouched for a jaywalking violation.
-California Vehicle Code 21955VC stipulates you can’t cross the road but within a crosswalk and you need to follow controlled signals such as traffic lights when walking in California.
+California Vehicle Code 21955VC stipulates you can’t cross the road except within a crosswalk, and you need to follow controlled signals such as traffic lights when walking in California.

-If you are hit by a negligent driver when you are jaywalking, you are still entitled to damages.
-The California car accident attorneys at Arash Law have been fighting for pedestrian personal injury claims for decades.
-Book a free consultation, and we will review your case today and let you know whether we believe you have a claim.
+If you are hit by a negligent driver when you are jaywalking, you might have grounds to seek damages.
+The California car accident attorneys at Arash Law have been advocating the rights of clients in pedestrian personal injury claims for decades.
+Call us at (888) 488-1391 for a free initial consultation, and we will review your case and help you explore your legal options.

 How Comparative Negligence Works In California